-Highlands Nature Center is open to the public during May – October.
+Highlands Nature Center is open to the public during April – November.
 Business hours vary by season.
-During the summer, hours are from 10:00 am to 5:00 pm Monday -Saturday.
-Hours are reduced in Autumn and Spring to 1:00 to 5:00 pm Tuesday-Saturday to accommodate school programs.
+Beginning April 23, hours are from 10:00 am to 5:00 pm Wednesday-Saturday.
+Starting May 16, the hours will change to 10:00 am to 5:00 pm Monday -Saturday.
+Hours are reduced in Autumn and Spring to 10:00 to 5:00 pm Wednesday-Saturday to accommodate school programs.

 What is the history of the Nature Center?

 The Highlands Nature Center, which is housed in the Clark Foreman Museum Building, is currently a program of the Highlands Biological Station, an inter-institutional center of the University of North Carolina.
 HBS also includes the Biological Laboratory, whose major focus is graduate education and research, and the Botanical Garden.
 But it hasn’t always been so.